albertZhangTJ/sqlancer-lancerfuzz/src/lancerfuzz/docs/Documentation.md

 # Documentation for LancerFuzz

-LancerFuzz is a grammar-based fuzzing framework for SQLancer.
+LancerFuzz is a grammar-based fuzzing framework for generating RDBMS test cases.
-It takes in a grammar file in ANTLR syntax, a configuration file and outputs a fuzzer than can be used by SQLancer to test DBMSs.
+It takes in a grammar file in annotated ANTLR syntax, a configuration file and outputs a Java test case generator.

-This project is still work in progress at relatively early stage.
+This project is still work in progress.
 Features described might still be un-implemented or buggy.

 This work is inspired by [Grammarinator](https://github.com/renatahodovan/grammarinator) for AST generation and [StringTemplate](https://github.com/antlr/stringtemplate4) for fuzzer rendering.